 Coast Guard calls off search efforts for five sailors missing after Navy helicopter crash

-The Navy is still conducting search operations.
+The Navy is still conducting search operations

-The Coast Guard has halted its part of the search for five Navy crew members who went missing after the helicopter they were crashed into the waters off San Diego this week.
+The Coast Guard has halted its part of the search for five Navy crew members who went missing after the helicopter they were in crashed into the waters off San Diego this week.

 The search was called off Thursday morning, a Coast Guard spokesperson told Fox News.